Lakshmi-reddy9/A-Suicide-Article/README.md

 1. For each year, I will calculate the total number of suicides taken place. -Rayaan Ahmed.
 2. For each country, I will find out the total number of suicides taken place. -Lakshmi Vancha.
 3. Far each sex, I will find the average number of sucides taken place. -Gopi Amara
+4. For a given age span, I will find the total number of suicides taken place. -Vinay Linginedi.

 ## Big Data Solutions
 - Sai Sri Lakshmi Vancha